 This fund helps to address a huge unmet need in our community, and it is ALWAYS in need of donations of any amount.
 Donations are fully tax-deductible and 100% of ALL money earmarked for the fund goes directly to providing support.

 Advocacy Without Borders is a small initiative and labor of love that I began a few years ago – it launched on my birthday!
-It is an all-volunteer run project designed to encourage “lay person” advocacy among people of all ages.
+It is an all-volunteer run project (currently on hiatus) designed to encourage “lay person” advocacy among people of all ages.
 Many people are hesitant to engage in advocacy (for themselves as well as for others) because they assume a certain skill set is needed or that they lack the time and resources they feel are necessary to be effective.
 However, they are wrong!
 Anyone can be an advocate.
 Anyone.
 There is no “right” way to do it; all it takes is the desire.